While many aspects of shipping a heavy-duty truck are the same as those for shipping a sedan, there may be more factors you need to consider.

 Why You Should Choose Sherpa Auto Transport

 Over the last few years, we’ve built up a great reputation in the auto shipping industry.
-If you’re looking for truck shipping services or options for a standard car, we can help transport your vehicle to just about anywhere in the Lower 48 states.
+If you’re looking for truck shipping services or options for a standard car, we can help transport your vehicle to just about anywhere in the Lower 48 states and Hawaii.
 The Better Business Bureau (BBB) rates us with an A+, and customers on the BBB’s website give us an average of 4.9 out of 5.0 stars.

 Price Lock Promise